-- 3 = Less than 5% of the total canopy cover of woody species is decadent or dead. - 2 = 5% to 25% of the total canopy cover of woody species is decadent or dead. - 1 = 25% to 50% of the total canopy cover of woody species is decadent or dead. - 0 = More than 50% of the total canopy cover of woody species is decadent or dead. - Scoring Tip 1: If you have established that the reach has no potential for woody vegetation (see page 29), replace the actual score and possible score with N/A and readjust the total score accordingly. - Scoring Tip 2: Only standing decadent and dead material is included, not material lying on the ground. - Scoring Tip 3: Consider individual trees and shrubs, not the entire woody canopy, to answer this question.
+- 3 = Less than 5% of the total canopy cover of woody species is decadent or dead. - 2 = 5% to 25% of the total canopy cover of woody species is decadent or dead. - 1 = 25% to 50% of the total canopy cover of woody species is decadent or dead. - 0 = More than 50% of the total canopy cover of woody species is decadent or dead.

+Scoring Tip 1: If you have established that the reach has no potential for woody vegetation (see page 29), replace the actual score and possible score with N/A and readjust the total score accordingly.

+Scoring Tip 2: Only standing decadent and dead material is included, not material lying on the ground.